jacobalberty/unifi-docker/README.md

 * `JVM_MAX_HEAP_SIZE`
 Java Virtual Machine (JVM) allocates available memory.
-For larger installations a larger value is recommended.
-For memory constrained system this value can be lowered.
+For larger installations, a larger value is recommended.
+For memory-constrained systems, this value can be lowered.
 **Default: 1024M**

 ## Exposed Ports